KVComm: Enabling Efficient LLM Communication through Selective KV Sharing: Experimental Setup

 \subsection{Dataset}

 We provide sample prompts and expected answers for the Countries and Tipsheets datasets in \Cref{tab:countries_tipsheets_examples}, which are inspired by \citet{ac}.
 We also provide the statistics of all datasets used in our experiments in \Cref{tab:dataset_statistics}.
 HotpotQA, QASPER, MuSiQuest, and TMATH datasets are randomly sampled from their original datasets to reduce the evaluation cost.
+Extended results on the full datasets are provided in \Cref{appendix:extended_results}.